-After the first installation is completed you will need to explain the basic principles of networking to your clients.
+After the first installation is completed you will need to explain the basic principles of networking to your customer.
 This includes:

-- For the internet to work the router and outdoor equipment needs to be turned on
+- For the internet to work the router and outdoor equipment needs to be on.

-- The client should not reset the router in any given time
+- The customer should not reset the router at any given time .

-- The client should restart the equipment once a week
+- Should restart the equipment at least once a week.

-- In case of any issue or assistance, the client should not hesitate but call.
+- In case of any issue or assistance, the customer should not hesitate to call.

 Recommended Hardware Equipments for ISPs